emilyaikens/Zooalog/README.md

 ## Progress Report

+* Dec 14, 2022: Add Parameters model.
+Complete CRUD for Animal and Parameters models.
+Create templates/parameters/info.html tables with information about commonly used parameters.
+* Dec 13, 2022: Change Test model to Enclosure and change Sub model to Animal.
+Delete db and re-migrate.
+Move create animal form (previously create sub form) to its own page.
 * Dec 11 2022: Set up user authentication and authorization.
 Signup, login, and logout functionality are all up and running.
 * Dec 8 2022: Implement full CRUD for Test.
 Form to create new Tests and ability to update and delete.
 Add Sub Model to models.py, migrate and can view.
 Form to create new Sub.
 * Dec 7 2022: Create Test model and migrate to postgreSQL.
 Set up templates (base.html, about.html, test/detail.html, test/index.html), set up some basic CSS, and config routes (urls.py and views.py) for each